Siryoos/tartarus/docs/persistence.md

 - **Sandbox Runs**: Persisted in Redis via `Hades` registry.
 Survives Olympus restarts.
 - **Work Queue**: Persisted in Redis via `Acheron` queue.
 Pending tasks survive restarts.
 - **Node Registry**: Node heartbeats are stored in Redis with TTL.

+## Themis Policy Persistence

+Themis policies are persisted to ensure they survive control-plane restarts.

+### Configuration

+Themis uses the same Redis instance as Olympus.

+- **Storage Key**: Policies are stored under `themis:policies`.
+- **Versioning**: Each policy update increments a version counter.
+- **Durability**: Policies are loaded from Redis on startup.
+If Redis is unavailable in production, startup will fail.

+### Policy Lifecycle

+1. **Creation/Update**: Policies are written to Redis and broadcast to all Olympus instances.
+2. **Retrieval**: Policies are read from Redis with a local in-memory cache for performance.
+3. **Enforcement**: Rhadamanthus uses the cached policies for admission control.